Lera-Z/course_paper_3year/README.md

-# course_paper_3year
-Automatic genre classification of regional newspaper corpus.
+# Automatic genre classification of regional newpaper corpus
 Corpus data was obtained under license and cannot be shared.

 Dependencies: